brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-08-hungry-for-gingerbread-anyone.md

----
-layout: post
-title: Hungry for Gingerbread Anyone?
+# Hungry for Gingerbread Anyone?
----

 <a href="http://www.google.com/nexus/">Google Nexus S</a> is the first phone to run <a href="http://developer.android.com/sdk/android-2.3.html">Gingerbread</a>, the fastest version of Android yet.
 Gingerbread builds on some of the most popular Android features like multi-tasking and Wi-Fi hotspot and adds a refreshed user interface, an improved keyboard, near field communication (NFC) support, and more.